Atlanta Meningitis Lawsuit Attorneys

 Drug manufacturers are responsible for producing and distributing safe products to consumers but often make bad decisions that threaten the health of the very people their products are supposed to help.
 Such is the case with Massachusetts-based New England Compounding Pharmacy, Inc., d.b.a.
 New England Compounding Center (NECC), which distributed contaminated steroids to medical facilities in various states, including Georgia.
 Epidural steroid injections with the contaminated steroids have resulted in a nationwide outbreak of fungal meningitis.

 Meningitis is a potentially fatal infection that may be caused by drug manufacturer negligence, as in this recent epidemic, or by medical malpractice on the part of healthcare professionals.
 In either circumstance, the experienced Atlanta product liability lawyers at Grant Law Office, can help you hold the at-fault party liable for their actions.
-To learn more about getting fair compensation for your suffering or the loss of a loved one, call us for a consultation at (404) 995-3955.
+To learn more about getting fair compensation for your suffering or the loss of a loved one, call us for a consultation at (866) 249-5513 or (404) 995-3955.

 The Contaminated Drug